Gemma867/Master_thesis_EEG/README.md

 ---

+## 2. Univariate with original data

+The `Univariate with original data`directory contains the code used to produce the results obtained from the univariate model fitted to the original data (sampling frequency of 1000 Hz, 760 trials and 64 channels).

+### Files

+- **`Functions_univariate_original.R`**
+  Contains the code used to build the functions for the local level and AR(1) + noise.

+- **`Univariate_original_fs.R`**
+  Contains the code used to obtain the model parameters estimation.

+- **`Univariate_plot_results.R`**
+  Contains the code used to generate the plots of the parameters estimates and variance reduction results.

-## 2. Comparison
+## 3. Comparison

-The `Comparison` directory contains the code used to produce and compare the results obtained from the two models with `p = 7`, sampling frequency of 1000 Hz, trials `1, 2, 4, 5, 21, 223`, and the 64 channels.
+The `Comparison` directory contains the code used to produce and compare the results obtained from the two multivariate models with `p = 7`, sampling frequency of 1000 Hz, trials `1, 2, 4, 5, 21, 223`, and the 64 channels.

 ```text
 Comparison/